Sleepy4k/laravel-invfest-registration/README.md

 ### Security and Permissions

-- Role-based access control (RBAC): Different admin roles (admin, petugas, user, etc.) with varying permissions.
+- Role-based access control (RBAC): Different admin roles (admin, petugas, team, etc.) with varying permissions.
 - Authentication and authorization: Ensuring only authorized users can access the dashboard.
 - Content Security Policy (CSP): Checking all content is safe to go, and prevent any xss injection for better security.